Edoardoba/test/how_to_configure_your_dataset.md

   <img src="https://github.com/Edoardoba/test/blob/main/media/filters-example.PNG" width="650" />
 </p>

 For example in the above use case we are specifying that if the user login email is *employee@yourcompany.com* then just show him the records where *name=John* and *surname=Doe*.
 This obviously is a rather simple example of the definition of a filter, more complex ones can be build in order to guarantee the proper flexibility to your dataset.
+If you would like to have a deeper overview of filters you can watch (this resource)[filters]

 Once all the edits have been completed, just hit save and the dataset willl be updated.